Antifantwerp/antifantwerp.github.io/src/8-contrib.md

 permalink: contributions/
 order: 8
 title: Contributing
+description: Instructions for contributing to and/or joining antifantwerp
 ---
 # Contributing to Antifantwerp
 Currently, this is just a website of information run by one person.
 But more information is good!